expbye/expbye.github.io/blog.md

 A few major procedure improvements; instead of manually converting my .md files to .html and uploading them through GitHub Desktop to a GitHub-hosted static website, I created an S3 bucket and configured it to host my website.
 I then followed [these](https://medium.com/avmconsulting-blog/automate-static-website-deployment-from-github-to-s3-using-aws-codepipeline-16acca25ebc1) instructions to set up an AWS CodePipeline that automatically pushes any of my GitHub commits to the bucket.
 And *then* I configured Visual Studio Code to print my .md files to .html so I can easily commit them to GitHub, which then shoots it all online.

 Things to work on:
+* 15 full days of photos takes up over half of the 32 GB SD card the Raspberry Pi is running on.
+Not a pressing concern yet, but I need to start planning how to exfiltrate that data before the drive fills.
 * imagemagick is what I need to create my animated .gifs
 * I should write a new script that creates a new folder at the end of every day and moves current photos in there.
 * Maybe I can keep taking night photos, but either do it less frequently or not upload them to S3 or include them in .gifs?